-The Bank of England has held the Base Rate at 5.25% for the last five months, and while this isn’t great news for borrowers, it’s good news for savers who are benefitting from higher returns.
+The Bank of England has held the Base Rate at 5.25% for the last five months, and while this isn’t great news for borrowers, it’s good news for savers as interest rates on savings accounts have remained high.

-Not all banks and building societies pass on higher interest rates, however, so it’s important to shop around for the best possible returns.
+Not all banks and building societies offer competitive savings rates, however, so it’s important to shop around for the best possible returns.

 Here’s what you need to know to make sure your savings are working as hard as they possibly can for you.